bwilkins/clean_data_course/README.md

 From the smaller data set, an aggregated mean is calculated, grouped by subject id and activity name.
 After subsetting and renaming the columns, this is our final data set.

+The final data set is then written out to a file named tidy_data_set.txt